 - Find a property (see above).

-Once you have your property report from interactive mapping, you can read more about development requirements in Council’s ePlan.
-It includes the City Plan divided into sections so you can quickly and easily find the planning information that relates to your development.
+Once you have your property report from the mapping tool, you can read more about development requirements by viewing the planning scheme.
+You can access the planning scheme via the property results in the left hand pane or by returning to the 'hamburger menu' (three horizontal blue lines) and selecting 'View the planning scheme'.
+City Plan online includes City Plan divided into sections so you can quickly and easily find the planning information that relates to your development.

 How do I know if I need to submit a development application?